huv1k/nextjs-auth-prisma/README.md

 ### Defining custom authorization rules

 You can define authorization rules for your resolvers.
-For example [isAdmin](https://github.com/huv1k/nextjs-auth-prisma/blob/master/src/lib/nexus/rules.ts) rule for listing [all users](https://github.com/huv1k/nextjs-auth-prisma/blob/master/src/lib/nexus/types/user.ts#L24).
+You can follow [Pothos's auth plugin](https://pothos-graphql.dev/docs/plugins/scope-auth) documentation or checkout [example](https://github.com/huv1k/nextjs-auth-prisma/blob/master/src/lib/pothos/builder.ts) in this repository.

 ### Deployment